cag/tidbit/README.md

 # Tidbit

-A library for oracles on Ethereum.
+A library for building oracles on Ethereum

 ### Setup